 The Community episode "Pilot" provides examples of:

-- Actor Allusion: Jeff (played by Joel McHale) is referred to as "(Ryan) Seacrest."
+- Actor Allusion: Jeff (Joel McHale) is referred to as "(Ryan) Seacrest."

 - Amoral Attorney: Jeff.